bhawanaSingh/hyperledger_fabric_multi_org_network/README.md

 ./byfn.sh -generate </br>
 ./byfn.sh - up  </br>

-It will refelect the certificate, channel name, chanicode and query result.
+It will refelect the certificates, channel name, chanicode and query result.